void-linux/void-linux.github.io/_posts/2021-03-27-RIP-pullmoll.markdown

 Buchmüller (pullmoll) has passed away.

-With boundless dedication, Jürgen was one of the most prolific contributors to the Void project and sponsored the project financially too.
+With boundless dedication, Jürgen was one of the most prolific contributors to the Void project and sponsored the project financially, too.

-He investeded lots of his time in keeping gcc up to date, supplied tons of patches to port packages to new compilers and platforms and also cared about simple updates of packages.
+He invested lots of his time in keeping gcc up to date, supplied tons of patches to port packages to new compilers and platforms and also cared about simple updates of packages.